gallaure/outbound/getting-started.md

 # Module 4: Add a GraphQL API and database

-Now that we've created and configured a the app with Authentication, let's add an API.
+Now that we've created and configured the app with Authentication, let's add an API.

 The API you will be creating in this step is a GraphQL API using AWS AppSync (a managed GraphQL service) backed by Amazon DynamoDB (a NoSQL database).